public-transport/hafas-client/docs/writing-a-profile.md

 *Note*: You can always ask for help by creating an issue!
 We're motivated to help people expand the scope of this library.

-## 0. How does it work?
+## 0. How does the profiles work?

-A profile contains two things:
+A profile contains of three things:

 - **mandatory details about the HAFAS endpoint**
 	- `endpoint`: The protocol, host and path of the endpoint.